Average Home Insurance Cost in West Virginia

 What Affects Average West Virginia Home Insurance Costs?

 West Virginia home insurance costs vary based on multiple factors.
-Your location, coverage limits, home's construction type, insurance company, credit score and claims history all impact your premium.
-Each of these elements plays a different role in determining what you'll pay for coverage.
+Your location, coverage limits, construction type, insurance company, credit score and claims history all affect what you pay.

 Average Cost of West Virginia Home Insurance by Company

-Home insurance costs in West Virginia vary dramatically by company.
-Progressive charges an average of $2,860 annually, while AAA offers coverage for just $919 per year.
-That means Progressive costs over three times more than the most affordable option available to homeowners.
+Home insurance costs in West Virginia vary by company.
+Progressive charges an average of $2,860 a year, while AAA averages $919 a year.
+That makes Progressive more than three times as expensive as the lowest-priced option in the state.

 AAA$77$919